Azure/CloudIoTHack/HOL 3/HOL 3 - Stream Analytics.md

 	SELECT plane1, plane2, distance INTO FlightDataOutput FROM Results
 	```

-	The query uses a [tumbling window](https://msdn.microsoft.com/library/azure/dn835055.aspx) to detect aircraft that are within four miles of each other and produce a list every two seconds.
+	This query uses a [tumbling window](https://msdn.microsoft.com/library/azure/dn835055.aspx) to detect aircraft that are within four miles of each other and produce a list every two seconds.
 Aircraft that are within two miles of each are considered "at risk."

 	TIMESTAMP BY is an important element of the [Stream Analytics Query Language](https://msdn.microsoft.com/library/azure/dn834998.aspx).
 If it was omitted from the query, distance calculations would be performed based on the times that the events arrived *at the Event Hub* rather than the times specified in the data stream.
 TIMESTAMP BY allows you to specify a field in the input stream — in this case, the "timestamp" field — as the event time.